Human Trafficking - Full Report

 • The Law of Moses forbids withholding the wages of a day labourer in Leviticus 19:13 and Deuteronomy 24:14–15.

-• Trafficked people are commonly paid late or not at all at all—see below under economic harms of human trafficking
+• Trafficked people are commonly paid late or not at all at all—see below under Economic harms of human trafficking

 • Jeremiah 22:13 (RSV): “Woe to him who builds his house by unrighteousness, and his upper rooms by injustice; who makes his neighbor serve him for nothing, and does not give him his wages.”